s-espinosa/complete_me/README.md

 ### Usage Weighting

-In order to provide better suggestions over time, CompleteMe can be "trained"based on a user's actual selections.
+In order to provide better suggestions over time, CompleteMe can be "trained" based on a user's actual selections.
 So, if a user consistently selects "pizza" in response to completions for "pizz", pizza becomes their first suggestion when "pizz" is entered.

 To facilitate this, the library supports a `select` method, which takes a substring and the selected suggestion.
 This selection is recorded in the trie, and used to influence future suggestions

 Here's what that interaction model looks like:

 ```ruby
 require "./lib/complete_me"